apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/using_devtools.md

 ![Selecting an element with hover](./images/devtools-collection-product-hover.png)

-Now that we know how the parent element looks like, we can extract its data, including the data of its children.
+Now that we know how the parent element looks, we can extract its data, including the data of its children.
 Notice that the element has a `class` attribute with multiple values like `product-item` or `product-item--vertical`.
 Let's use those classes in the Console to extract data.

 ![Class attribute in DevTools](./images/devtools-collection-class.png)